 - This is the key stage 2 English reading test.
-You should have a reading booklet and a reading answer booklet in front of you. - You will need a blue / black pen or a dark pencil, and you may use a rubber for this test (if rubbers are not provided, you should tell the pupils that they may cross out any answers they wish to change.) - Write your name and school name on the front of your reading answer booklet.
-(If any pupil's name differs from the name provided during pupil registration, instruct the pupil to write both names on the paper.) - Open your reading answer booklet to page 3.
-I will read the instructions to you. - Read one text and answer the questions about that text before moving on to read the next text. - There are 3 texts and 3 sets of questions. - There are different types of question for you to answer in different ways.
+You should have a reading booklet and an answer booklet in front of you. - You will need a blue / black pen or dark pencil, and you may use a rubber for this test. - Clearly write your name, school and DfE number on the front of your answer booklet.
+(If any pupil's name differs to the name provided during pupil registration, instruct the pupil to write both names on the paper.) - Open your answer booklet to page 2.
+I will read the instructions to you. - Read one text and answer the questions about that text before moving on to read the next text. - There are 3 texts and 3 sets of questions. - There are different types of question that you need to answer in different ways.
 The space for your answer shows you what type of writing is needed.
 Write your answer in the space provided. - Some questions are followed by a short line or box.
-This shows that you need only write a word or a few words in your answer. - Some questions are followed by a few lines.
+This shows that you need only write a word or a few words as your answer. - Some questions are followed by a few lines.
 This gives you space to write more words or a sentence or two. - Some questions are followed by a large box.
 This shows that a longer, more detailed answer is needed to explain your opinion.
-You can write in full sentences if you want to. - For some questions, you do not need to write anything at all and you should tick, draw lines to, or put a ring around your answer. - Read the instructions carefully so that you know how to answer the question. - The number under each line at the side of the page tells you the maximum number of marks for each question.
+You can write in full sentences if you want to. - For some questions, you do not need to write anything at all and you should tick, draw lines to, or put a ring around your answer. - Read the instructions carefully so that you know how to answer the question. - Your answer booklet will show how many marks you can get for each question.